Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/installation/setting-up-a-github-enterprise-server-instance/index.md

 ---
 title: Setting up a GitHub Enterprise Server instance
-intro: 'You can install {% data variables.product.prodname_ghe_server %} on the supported virtualization platform of your choice.'
+intro: "You can install {% data variables.product.prodname_ghe_server %} on the supported virtualization platform of your choice."
 redirect_from:
   - /enterprise/admin/installation/getting-started-with-github-enterprise-server
   - /enterprise/admin/guides/installation/supported-platforms/